-CLEVELAND — The United States Coast Guard has issued a reminder to Great Lakes enthusiasts of the dangers posed as cold weather grips the Midwest.
+CLEVELAND — The United States Coast Guard has issued a reminder to Great Lakes enthusiasts of the dangers posed by cold weather as falling temperatures grip the Midwest.

 They advise boaters and swimmers to keep the following in mind before venturing out onto the water: